http://www.houseofhanson.com/formerlyowned.html

 Subject: Preowned machine listing.

-2006 Kenquilt Princess Quilting Machine; 22 inches from needle to back of the throat, 18 inches actual quilting space.
+2006 KenQuilt Princess Quilting Machine; 22 inches from needle to back of the throat, 18 inches actual quilting space.
 IntelliStitch Turbo CL Stitch Regulator mode or standard variable speed mode.

 12 foot extruded aluminum table with 30 inch white sturdy table top, leveling guides on the bottom of the legs to adjust height and to level the table.
 Hopping foot, size M large bobbin capacity, built-in bobbin winder, 13" LED light over the needle area.
 Adjustable (focus and dimmer) Laser Light Stylus used for tracing patterns.
 You can quilt from the front or back of the machine.
 Also has micro stippling handles.
 4 long tension Velcro straps with clamps.